 The number 77 was worked out with the pastor and referenced Matthew 18:21-22: ‘Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times?
 Jesus saith unto him, I say not unto thee, Until seven times: but, Until seventy times seven.’
 Most of the crosses are set into the ends of the pews.
 Fujita attended the opening of the church in 1960.

 A propeller blade from Meigs was placed on his gravestone in Japan.
+(I have not been able to discover when he died.)
 His family later gave it to the Darwin Memorial Uniting Church and it was relocated there in 2017.

 The reconciliation between Darwin and Japan was reinforced in 2018 when Japanese Prime Minister Shinzo Abe joined Australian PM Scott Morrison in laying wreaths at the town’s war memorial.
 They also paid respects to 80 Japanese sailors who died when their submarine was sunk off Darwin by an Australian ship in January 1942.